 Hong Kong public infrastructure works valued at over US$16 billion are in various stages of planning or execution: These include Hong Kong International Airport Expansion Plan, Kai Tak Airport Redevelopment, Tourism Infrastructure and City Improvement, West Kowloon Cultural District, University of Hong Kong Campus Expansion, Ocean Park amusement park enhancement, Harbor Area Treatment Scheme, the Hong Kong-Macau-Zhuhai Bridge, multiple subway and light rail lines, and the Guangzhou-Shenzhen-Hong Kong Express Rail Link.
-Notably, over 9.9 percent of all Hong Kong Government procurement contracts were awarded to U.S. firms in 2012.
+Approximately 3.68 percent of all Hong Kong Government procurement contracts were awarded to U.S. firms in 2013.

 Hong Kong-based private procurement: Hong Kong is home to a large number of procurement agents and purchasing offices.
 Many purchasing decisions for major projects and conglomerates in Macau, mainland China, or other economies are made in Hong Kong.

-Pacific Bridge Initiative – another strong reason to look at Hong Kong as a destination and platform: The Pacific Bridge Initiative (PBI) is a collaboration between the U.S. Commercial Service, the Hong Kong Trade Development Council, and other organizations to support President Obama’s National Export Initiative (NEI), which has the goal of doubling U.S. exports within five years and supporting two million U.S.-based jobs.
+Pacific Bridge Initiative – another strong reason to look at Hong Kong as a destination and platform: The Pacific Bridge Initiative (PBI) is a collaboration between the U.S. Commercial Service, the Hong Kong Trade Development Council, and other organizations to support the National Export Initiative/NEXT (NEI/NEXT), which has the goal of broadening and depending the base of U.S. exporters.
 The PBI was the first-ever collaboration with a foreign statutory trade body to support NEI objectives and has brought additional resources to U.S. exporters interested in selling to, or through, Hong Kong to reach the China or Asian regional markets.
-More information is available on the PBI Web portal at: www.hktdc.com/mis/pbi/en/Pacific-Bridge-Initiative---US-Hong-Kong-Business-Partnership.html.
+More information is available on the PBI Web portal at: http://www.hktdc.com/mis/pbi/en/Pacific-Bridge-Initative---US-Hong-Kong-Business-Partnership.html